 of Massachusetts in 1812 was shaped like a salamander.

 The problem is not with the composition of the commission.
 The problem is with the backstop of the Virginia Supreme Court.
-To give you an idea of how unrepresentative that court is, none of the seven justices on the Virginia Supreme Court (or the eleven jurists on the Virginia Court of Appeals) hale from Northern Virginia, this despite the fact that the population of Fairfax, Arlington, Alexandria, and Loudoun comprises 25% of Virginia!
+To give you an idea of how unrepresentative that court is, none of the seven justices on the Virginia Supreme Court (or the eleven jurists on the Virginia Court of Appeals) hale from Fairfax, Arlington, or Alexandria (20% of Virginia)!

 As noted, the final Republican-backed proposal was not the one originally put forward by One Virginia 2021 or Senator George Barker.
 I remain open-minded on it, which is why I voted for it in round one.
 But absent a dramatic change in the Virginia Supreme Court, I just don't see how we can trust it to be a fair arbiter in this process, unless we give it much clearer criteria on how to draw the lines fairly.
 I'm hopeful we can do this through future legislation, but I remain skeptical.

 Over the next year, I will be very deliberate in reviewing the proposal through the lens of "one person, one vote."
 It is essential to me that Virginia redistricting lines reflect the Virginia polity.
 And if that can't be done under this Constitutional Amendment, I will vote against it in 2020.

 That said, I have a year to consider how I will vote in 2020, and I encourage folks to reach out to me on this.
 Let's discuss the best way forward.